antmicro/topwrap/docs/source/getting_started.md

 1. Save/Load designs.
 2. Toggle the node browser.
 3. Validate the design.
 4. Build the design.
-If it does not contain errors, a top module will be created in the directory where `topwrap kpm_client` was run.
+If it does not contain errors, a top module will be created in the directory where `topwrap gui` was run.

 ## Command-line flow